ni/nilrt-docs/docs/source/troubleshooting/lvrt-crash-dumps.rst

 Introduction
 ============

-At times while troubleshooting LabVIEW Real-Time crashes, NI Support may request a memory or core dump from the system at the time of the crash.
-These crash dumps may provide further insight into the type of crash or where the crash is occurring, as well as information about the system.
-However, it's important to keep in mind that crash dumps are not guaranteed to solve an issue or even provide useful insight.
-They are another troubleshooting tool which can be useful in narrowing down a problem or understanding things further.
+When troubleshooting LabVIEW Real-Time crashes, it is often helpful to understand the memory and instruction stack at the time of the crash.
+LVRT can be configured to dump this core context to disk when it crashes.

-The more context given with a crash dump, the more likely it is to have useful information.
+Note that core dumps are not gauaranteed to contain useful information about any particular problem.
+They are best evaluataed with other contextual information about the system state at the time of the crash.
 This can include:

 - logs of what the application is doing at the time of the crash.
 - simplified reproducing cases.